 A coach who has years or even decades of professional experience as well as satisfied clients has already made a name for himself in the industry.
 An experienced coach can naturally charge a higher fee than someone who has just completed coaching training.
 Business coaches also have the option of negotiating flat rates.
 Granted, the hourly fee sounds tempting.
 However, you should definitely not be under the illusion that clients will be lining up shortly after your training and you can quit your day job.

-Establishing yourself as a coach until you can really make a living from it requires patience and stamina.
-If you only have your eye on the money, you will quickly lose heart and give up.
+Establishing yourself as a coach until you can really make a living at it requires Patience and stamina.
+Those who only have their eyes on the money therefore quickly lose heart and give up.
 At this point, we would like to remind you once again: Becoming a coach should be a matter of the heart.
 If you expect quick money, becoming a coach is not a suitable option for you.